 Using fresh or frozen berries will make a difference to how much liquid there is in this filling – frozen will release more water than fresh.
 Cook it until you can draw a line through the back of a spoon without the sauce running but if it looks too thick on chilling, just add a dash of water to loosen it up.

-- Cut the dough in half.
-While one half goes back into the fridge, roll the other half out into a large rectangle.
-You should be able to get 10 small rectangles – 8 from the first roll and another 2 from the scraps.
-Put these onto a baking tray and back into the fridge.
+- NOTE: You should be able to get 10 small rectangles – 8 from the first roll and another 2 from the scraps.

-- While the second batch goes back into the fridge to chill, pull the first one out and top each with about 1 ½ tablespoons of filling.
-Run water around the edge.
+- Assemble the Poptarts: While the second batch goes back into the fridge to chill, pull the first one out and top each with about 1 ½ tablespoons of filling.
+Dampen the edges with a little water using your finger.
+Place another chilled piece of dough over the top, seal the edges and crimp together with a fork.

 If you don’t have a food processor, you can make this crust by hand by using a knife or pastry cutter to ‘cut’ the ingredients together in a bowl.